mcosovic/JuliaGrid.jl/docs/src/manual/powerFlowAnalysis.md

 nothing # hide
 ```

-Once the power flow analysis is completed using the Newton-Raphson method, we can use the above-mentioned functions to compute the relevant data for buses, branches, and generators.
+Next, we can use the above-mentioned functions to compute the relevant data for buses, branches, and generators.
 Here is an example code snippet that demonstrates this process:
 ```@example ComputationPowersCurrentsLosses
 bus!(system, result)
 branch!(system, result)